Air Conditioning Repair Service - 24 Hour AC Repair Available

 When moisture begins pooling around an AC unit, it may be the sign of a deeper problem.
 Common causes for pooling water include a faulty condensation pump or a blocked drain hole.
 If condensation cannot exit the unit as intended, the water will overflow and leak out.
 This can lead to mold/mildew and clogging of the AC system.

 A defective thermostat can cause many problems.
 If stuck in on-mode, it will constantly send coolant through the radiator and overwork your unit.
 A thermostat can also fail to respond to your settings, cause an HVAC system to short-cycle on and off, display inaccurate temperature readings, or stop working altogether.
 If your thermostat is old, we recommend replacing it with an upgraded smart thermostat!
-Our specialists can help with the installation process.
+Our A/C repair specialists can help with the installation process.

 When a drain line clogs, condensation will get stuck in the waterline and drain pan, increasing your indoor humidity levels.
 Too much humidity contributes to muggy conditions and mold.
 Sitting water in and around an AC unit can also cause corrosion and rust.